Forest Preserve District of Cook County: History

 In 1905, at the instigation of the Cook County Board of Commissioners and private nature groups (partly guided by prominent landscape architect Jens Jensen), Illinois attempted to pass a forest preserve act, but the act was not signed by the governor.
-The Forest Preserve District Association was formed in 1911 after a new state law was adopted in 1909; however, the courts declared the law unconstitutional in 1911.
+The Forest Preserve District Association was formed in 1911 after a new state law was adopted in 1909; however, the Illinois courts declared the law unconstitutional in 1911.
 In 1913, Illinois adopted the Cook County Forest Preserve District Act that was signed by the governor and survived legal challenge.
 The 1913 law allowed a county board:

 To acquire… and hold lands… containing one or more natural forests or lands connecting such forests or parts thereof, for the purpose of protecting and preserving the flora, fauna and scenic beauties within such district, and to restore, restock, protect, and preserve the natural forests and said lands together with their flora and fauna, as nearly as may be, in their natural state and condition, for the purpose of the education, pleasure, and recreation of the public.

 A Cook County referendum required by the 1913 law was passed by voters in 1914, establishing the Forest Preserve District of Cook County, and the first Board meeting was held in February 1915.

 Operations

 The Forest Preserve District operates six nature centers used for programming and education, five campgrounds, and three swimming centers as of 2023.
+The District's oldest nature center is in a preserved rural one-room schoolhouse built in 1886 and is located in the Palos Division.
 The Forest Preserve District also maintains ten public golf courses.
 In addition to owning and managing tens of thousands of acres of forest, meadow, and wetlands, both the Brookfield Zoo (managed by Chicago Zoological Society under an agreement with the District) and the Chicago Botanic Gardens (managed by the Chicago Horticultural Society) are located on district land.
 In 2016, a tree-top zipline course was opened in west Cook County's Bemis Woods.